FILE_49 — Prime-Quadruplet Cycle-Alignment Axiom and Test Protocol (AI reference)

 4.1 The Ezekiel Dominance

 This profile is unique among all families tested.
 Every other family peaks in the P9–P16 range and subsequently decays through dilution as non-contributing quads are added.
 Ezekiel alone shows a pattern where additional quadruplets strengthen the signal rather than dilute it, at least through P29.
-This anti-dilution property is the hallmark of a cycle whose residue structure is genuinely aligned with the target set across a broad range of prime magnitudes.
+This anti-dilution property is consistent with a cycle whose residue structure aligns with the target set across a broad range of prime magnitudes.

 4.2 The P16 Handoff

-The differential tier analysis (conducted prior to the 10× experiment) established that the TRIO and allied families concentrate their signal in P6–P16.
-Quadruplets beyond P16 contribute nothing independently at the 1× scale.
-The 10× experiment confirms this: at the scaled TRIO cycle (23,000), the Z-score peaks near P9–P10 and gradually decays.
+The differential tier analysis (conducted prior to the 10× experiment) indicated that the TRIO and allied families concentrate their signal in P6–P16.
+Quadruplets beyond P16 contribute little independently at the 1× scale.
+The 10× experiment is consistent with this: at the scaled TRIO cycle (23000), the Z-score peaks near P9–P10 and gradually decays.

-Ezekiel’s signal, by contrast, begins its steep ascent precisely where the other families plateau.
-The crossover occurs at approximately P16–P17, the exact tier independently identified as the ceiling for the TRIO regime.
-This creates a natural two-regime structure: P6–P16 belongs to the TRIO and its allied families; P16–P30 belongs to Ezekiel.
-The handoff point was not chosen or optimized—it was discovered from the TRIO’s perspective before Ezekiel was tested at this scale.
+Ezekiel’s signal, by contrast, begins its ascent near where the other families plateau.
+The crossover occurs at approximately P16–P17, the tier independently identified as the ceiling for the TRIO regime.
+This produces a two-regime structure: P6–P16 belongs to the TRIO and its allied families; P16–P30 belongs to Ezekiel.
+The handoff point was not chosen or optimized — it was identified from the TRIO’s perspective before Ezekiel was tested at this scale.

 4.3 Polarity Reversal at 10×

-This reversal rules out the concern that one polarity has an inherent structural advantage.
-The preference is genuinely scale-dependent: a resonance phenomenon, not a fixed bias.
-The theological parallel is suggestive: mod 30 represents divine order (the biblical month, the generational scaffolding), while its complement represents the opposing structure.
-Ezekiel’s curse numbers (390 = 3 × 130, where 130 symbolizes opposition to 30’s order) resonate most powerfully through the complementary polarity at the 10× scale.
+This reversal argues against the concern that one polarity has an inherent structural advantage.
+The preference is more consistent with scale-dependence than with a fixed bias.
+The theological parallel is offered tentatively: mod 30 may be read as divine order (the biblical month, the generational scaffolding), while its complement represents the opposing structure.
+On that reading, Ezekiel’s curse numbers (390 = 3 × 130, where 130 is taken to symbolize opposition to 30’s order) resonate most strongly through the complementary polarity at the 10× scale.

 First Z > 2.0P12P1513K (−3 tiers)